rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 ### Exhaustive case analysis

+> ...when you have eliminated all which is impossible,
+> then whatever remains, however improbable, must be the truth.
+>
+> -- Sherlock Holmes (Arthur Conan Doyle, "The Blanched Soldier")

 `match` enforces exhaustive case analysis, which helps catch bugs in program logic and ensures that the value of a match expression is well-defined.